 As futurists who understand the burden of reality in the mortgage business, we must adjust our presupposition.
 A toaster is far better than a gas oven at browning bread.
 That means you are out the door faster in the morning, but a toaster doesn’t mean you can skip breakfast altogether.
 Like a toaster, computers and software are simply a better tool for humans.
 Mortgage companies will win by betting on the augmentation of human ability and not by trying to eradicate humans.

-The answer, therefore, is not to dismiss the innovation that is happening in mortgage today.
-An unfortunate trait of our industry is that we are slow to invest and adapt to technological advances.
-So important is the advance of technology in the name of efficiency that even the CFPB, Fannie Mae and other government bodies expound the need to invest.
-In 2016, Richard Cordray, the former CFPB Director scolded mortgage servicers for hiding behind their bad computer systems or outdated technology.
+So, the answer is not to dismiss the innovation that is happening in mortgage today.
+An unfortunate trait of our industry is that we are slow to invest in and adapt to technological advances.
+In fact, even the CFPB, Fannie Mae, and other government bodies expound the need to invest.
+In 2016, former CFPB Director Richard Cordray scolded mortgage servicers for hiding behind their bad computer systems or outdated technology.
 “There are no excuses for not following federal rules,” he said.
 “Mortgage servicers and their service providers must step up and make the investments necessary to do their jobs properly and legally.”

-There are three immediate areas where all institutions should take action:
+There are a few immediate areas where all institutions should take action.